sandwidinarcisse/Courses/DSGE/README.md

 # DSGE Models: An Interactive Graduate Course

-A single-file, self-contained interactive course on Dynamic Stochastic General Equilibrium (DSGE) models — from foundational concepts to frontier research.
-Open `dsge.html` directly in any modern browser.
-No server, no build tools, no installation required.
+A self-contained interactive course on Dynamic Stochastic General Equilibrium (DSGE) models — from foundational concepts to frontier research.

 ## Contents